Hot Off the Press submission is now closed. Link to the submission site

 Submitters to the HOP track have the choice between only giving a talk at the conference or giving both a talk and having their abstract appear in the GECCO Proceedings Companion.
 The track is equally happy with both formats.
 Acceptance/rejection of the submission will only be based on the acceptance critetia described above, not on the submission type.

 A submission that aims at becoming a 2-page paper in the GECCO Proceedings Companion must follow relatively strict rules.
 It must consist of the 2-page paper that shall appear in the proceedings and a compulsory appendix with additional details.
 The paper part should give a concise description of the main results of the work in a language understood by the GECCO community.
 Where not obvious from the result, the particular interest to the GECCO audience must be clearly explained.
 The abstract of the 2-page paper must clearly indicate the original paper it is based on.
 This part of the paper at the moment of submission must be in the form the authors propose it to appear in the Proceedings Companion.
 The compulsory appendix (which will be only used for reviewing purposes) may contain any additional information the authors want to give to the reviewers.
 It must contain a complete description in what way the results have been presented at previous GECCO conferences.
 It must also contain a direct link to the original paper in pdf format.
 If the original paper appeared at a venue the reviewers might be unfamiliar with, then an explanation of its reputation is desirable.
 Any other arguments in favor of the paper should be given as well.
 The appendix should be brief.
-Apart from these rules, the same formatting rules apply as for the late-breaking abstracts.
+Apart from these rules, the same formatting rules found in the Papers Submission Instructions apply.

 If authors of an original paper prefer to only present their result at GECCO without a 2-page paper appearing in the Proceedings Companion, then their submission does not need to follow the above rules.
 However, still requires are (i) a short summary of the results accessable to reviewers with a typical GECCO background, (ii) an indication why the results are particularly interesting for the GECCO audience, (iii) a declaration to what extent they have been presented at previous GECCOs, (iv) and a link to the paper.